 • 1 Tablespoon lemon juice

-• ¾ cup granulated sugar
+• 3/4 cup granulated sugar

-• ¼ cup all-purpose flour
+• 1/4 cup all-purpose flour

-• ¼ teaspoon ground cinnamon
+• 1/4 teaspoon ground cinnamon

-• ¼ teaspoon ground nutmeg
+• 1/4 teaspoon ground nutmeg

-• ¼ teaspoon salt
+• 1/4 teaspoon salt

-• 1 Tablespoon salted butter, cut into pieces
+• 1 Tablespoon salted butter cut into pieces

 Instructions

-• Preheat oven to 425°FF.
-Prepare the pie crust and roll out a bottom crust to be slightly larger than a 9-inch pie plate (affiliate link).
+• Preheat oven to 425°F. Prepare the pie crust and roll out a bottom crust to be slightly larger than a 9-inch pie plate (affiliate link).
 Use it to line the pie plate (affiliate link).

 • In a large bowl, toss the peeled, cored, and sliced apples with the lemon juice to help prevent them turning brown.
 Sprinkle the sugar, flour, cinnamon, nutmeg and salt over the apples and toss to combine.
 Let sit for 15 minutes to draw out juices.